br-f/rqolpcd/README.md

     ``eating ......... eating / weight score; only applicabile to parent proxy questionnaires``

 ## Handling of missing data
-If for a given questionnaire more than half of all items on a scale have been coded as missing, the scale receives ``NA`` as score.
+If for a given questionnaire at least half of all items on a scale have been coded as missing, the scale receives ``NA`` as score.

 Otherwise, missing values are imputed as the mean of all non-missing responses in that questionnaire belonging to that scale.